-The copyright in the Fluka software Version 2011.2x is entirely vested in INFN and CERN jointly.
-The copyright in further versions is vested as following:
+The copyright in the Fluka software Version 2021.2.3 and following is vested as following:

-Copyright in developments carried out after September 1st 2019 is vested in Alberto Fassò, Alfredo Ferrari, their collaborators and INFN.
-Those parts which are partially or totally copyright of Alberto Fassò and/or Alfredo Ferrari are licensed free of charge for use in FLUKA as distributed by the FLUKA Authors and INFN.
+Copyright in developments carried out after June 30th 2022 is vested in Alberto Fassò, Alfredo Ferrari, Paola Sala, and their collaborators1.
+Copyright in developments carried out in between September 1st 2019 and June 30th 2022 is vested in Alberto Fassò, Alfredo Ferrari, their collaborators and INFN.
+Those parts which are partially or totally copyright of Alberto Fassò and/or Alfredo Ferrari and/or Paola Sala are licensed free of charge for use in Fluka as distributed by the Fluka Authors2.

-Copyright in developments carried out before September 1st 2019 is vested in INFN and CERN jointly.
+Copyright in the code parts included in the FLUKA versions publicly released before September 1^{st} 2019 is vested in INFN and CERN jointly.

-Authorship is detailed for every routine in the source code
+Authorship is detailed for every routine in the source code.